12oman/cf-25/README.md

 1. i think liam is awesome
 2. deacon is stinky sometimes
 3. were week 5 into class and i dont know how to code anything besides a fucking circle

+# Elliot
+1) I love the animal goats
+2) I am a millionaire
+3) I have a pet dragon